Employer Supported Volunteering

 Cumbria CVS Volunteer Brokerage Service – Employer Supported Volunteering

 Cumbria CVS can support organisations to develop, deliver, manage and evaluate a successful ESV scheme as part of our Volunteer Brokerage Service.
-We can offer three different levels of support (Gold, Silver or Bronze Scheme) with the costs for each service depending on the level required.
+Please get in touch for costings and to discuss further.